What are Exchange-Traded Funds?

 Examples of ETFs available to US investors

 The SPDR S&P 500 ETF (SPY) is by far the largest and most popular ETF (in terms of trading volume) listed in the US.
-It invests in large-cap blendstocks (both growth and equities).
+It invests in large-cap blend stocks (both growth and equities).
 The Vanguard Total Stock Market ETF (VTI) invests across market caps in the US.
-On the other hand, the iShares Core S&P Mid-Cap ETF (IJH) and the iShares Russell 2000 ETF (IWM) are focused on mid and small-cap stocks, respectively.
+On the other hand, the iShares Core S&P Mid-Cap ETF (IJH) and the iShares Russell 2000 ETF (IWM) focuses on mid and small-cap stocks, respectively.

 There are ETFs that track specific sectors of the US equities market, like the Technology Select Sector SPDR Fund (XLK) and the Financial Select Sector SPDR Fund (XLF).

 ETFs like the Vanguard FTSE All-World ex-US ETF (VEU) provide exposure to stocks beyond US shores, while those like the Vanguard FTSE Developed Markets ETF (VEA) and the Vanguard FTSE Emerging Markets ETF (VWO) provide exposure to the analytical groups of developed and emerging markets respectively.

 Then some ETFs provide exposure to US bonds (iShares Core U.S. Aggregate Bond ETF (AGG)), emerging market bonds (PowerShares Emerging Markets Sovereign Debt (PCY)), commodities (PowerShares DB Commodity Index Tracking Fund (DBC)), and currencies (PowerShares DB US Dollar Bullish Fund (UUP)).

-The more exotic variety of index-tracking ETFs are leveraged and inverse ETFs.
+The more exotic variety of index-tracking ETFs is leveraged and inverse ETFs.
 There are target retirement date ETFs available as well.

 Exchange-Traded Funds vs. Mutual Funds

 Both Exchange Traded Funds, and Mutual Funds are baskets of securities that issue shares or units to investors in exchange for providing indirect access to that basket.
 The shares or units of both investment vehicles can be created and redeemed on demand without there being a cap on the number of outstanding shares or units.
 However, there are some important differences.

 While most ETFs mimic an index and thus are passively managed products, a large section of mutual funds are actively managed, i.e., there is an investment manager who decides the composition of the underlying basket of securities based on his view on specific stocks.